UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 “We’ve got a lot of playmakers and our offense is designed to let the playmakers in our offense make plays and do what athletes do,” Washington tight end Hunter Bryant told The Times last spring.
 “So it’s pretty exciting, just the energy we have in practice right now on both sides of the ball.
 It’s going to be a good year.”

 Now, Bryant isn’t normally one for guarantees, but his enthusiasm is understandable — especially at this position.
-Speaking of playmakers, Bryant may be the Huskies’ biggest, a bona fide All-American candidate if the 6-2 junior can stay healthy.
+Speaking of playmakers, Bryant might be the Huskies’ biggest, a bona fide All-America candidate if the 6-foot-2 junior can stay healthy.
 The Eastside Catholic alum dominated last spring and specifically showcased a consistent chemistry with junior quarterback Jacob Eason.
 Bryant has caught 33 passes for 569 yards and two touchdowns in 14 career games.
 What would he be capable of if he played a full season?

-UW fans certainly hope to find out this fall.
+Washington fans certainly hope to find out this fall.
 They’ll likely see a healthy dose of two-tight end sets, featuring Bryant and rising sophomore Cade Otton.
-Otton recorded 13 catches for 174 yards and three scores in his freshman season and may already be the most complete tight end on the roster.
+Otton recorded 13 catches for 174 yards and three scores in his freshman season and might already be the most complete tight end on the roster.
 Junior Jacob Kizer is another capable blocker, and redshirt freshman Devin Culp is a gargantuan athlete who impressed last spring and could become a staple of the Huskies’ offense as soon as 2020.

-If Washington does indeed become a more reliable red zone offense, the talented tight ends could (literally) be a big reason why.
+If Washington does indeed become a more reliable red-zone offense, the talented tight ends could (literally) be a big reason why.

 OFFENSIVE LINE